 This is a second semester of internship as described for POLS 434.
-As needed.
+(As needed)

-POLS 451 Special Studies In Political Science (3 to 12)
+POLS 451 Special Studies in Political Science (3 to 12)

 This course is intended to supply flexibility in selection of course content utilizing resources and programs not regularly available.
 Frequently held in a consortium arrangement with other colleges.
-Student's record will indicate exact title describing content.
+Student's record will indicate the exact title describing content.
 Prerequisite: POLS 201.
-Fall and Summer.
+(Fall, Summer)

-POLS 452 Special Studies In Political Science (3 to 12)
+POLS 452 Special Studies in Political Science (3 to 12)

-This second semester of course work similar to that described for 451.
+This second semester of course work is like that described for POLS 451.
 Prerequisites: POLS 201, 202, 311, 431.
-Spring.
+(Spring)